Skip to main content

 Remove multiple special characters from text strings with User Defined Function

-The above nested SUBSTITUTE functions work well if there are few special characters to be removed, but if you have dozens of characters to be removed, the formula will become too long and difficult to manage.
+The above nested SUBSTITUTE functions work well if there are few special characters to be removed.
+However, if you have dozens of characters to remove, the formula can become too long and difficult to manage.
 In this case, the following User Defined Function may help you finish this task quickly and easily.

 VBA code: Remove multiple special characters from text strings